Dee Bradley Baker's "All to Know About Going Pro in V.O."

 Weathering the Creative Climb

 It’s not just about getting good.
 It’s knowing that you’re good.
 And it’s about who knows that you’re good.
 You must own and radiate a belief in yourself.
-If you don’t see it and believe it, no one else will, not matter the quality of your work.
+If you don’t see it and believe it, no one else will, no matter the quality of your work.

 The earlier years of a being a creative entrepreneur feel like stumbling around in the town square while being pelted with eggs and rotten fruit.
 The trick is not to take the insults and disregard personally.
 Don’t internalize insults or negative experiences.
 You are under no obligation to carry around any negatives flung at you.

 Feeling off-kilter or undervalued is common for early-career freelance creatives.
-Many successful individuals have endured this for years.
-Some find this part of the journey unbearable, while others learn to enjoy the process, including the challenges, detours, and delayed rewards.
-The rest is left behind.
-After all, a great joke or story doesn’t start with the punchline.
+Most all successful individuals endure this for years before finding traction.
+Some find this part of the journey unbearable because they gauge their progress on achievement, while others enjoy the process, including the challenges, detours, and delayed rewards.
+The rest is best left behind.
+The latter stance is more fun, more productive, more long-term.

 Explore the world but keep exploring yourself.
 Keep excavating and refining your inner resources- the good, the bad and the ugly.
 Self-discovery should be an ongoing project for any artist.

-Merely being present in a creative hub like Los Angeles and actively pursuing your dreams is already a significant achievement for those outside this ecosystem.
 If imposter syndrome creeps in, remember that being hired, paid, or praised is a valid and genuine validation of your talent.
 Embrace every step forward.
+Own it.

 2 Responses »